Chestnut Praline Latte Recipe (Starbucks Copycat)

 1. Roast Your Chestnuts

-Preheat your air fryer to 375 degrees F.
+Preheat your air fryer or oven to 190°C.

 Fill a medium saucepan halfway with water and bring to a gentle simmer on medium heat.
 Meanwhile, wash and dry your chestnuts.
 Make an “X” on the rounded side of each chestnut with a sharp paring knife, and soak in the hot water for 5 minutes.